Customer support

 Particularly vulnerable to disconnection during winter months for reasons of advanced age or physical, sensory, intellectual or mental health.

-- Select a date and time that works for you on the call
+- Choose a date and time that suits you during the call

-- Energia will send your appointment request and contact details to ESBN or GNI (you will not receive a confirmation from ESBN/GNI but don't worry as your request will be received)
+- Energia will send your request and contact details to ESB Networks (for electricity) or Gas Networks Ireland (for gas).
+You won’t get a confirmation from them, but don’t worry , your request will be received.

 Please note that: